limxuan/reconlx-api/README.md

 ## 🛠 Usages (Click on it for more info on how to use it)

 -   [reconDB](https://www.npmjs.com/package/reconlx#recondb) - simple way to store data into mongodb
 -   [DaysAgo](https://www.npmjs.com/package/reconlx#daysago) - check how many days ago was it using date format
 -   [ReactionPages](https://www.npmjs.com/package/reconlx#ReactionPages) - simple pagination to make your "MessageEmbed" interactable.
 -   [Confirmation](https://www.npmjs.com/package/reconlx#confirmation) - A reaction collector which returns the first emoji collected, can be used as a confirmation prompt.
 -   [fetchTranscript](https://www.npmjs.com/package/reconlx#fetchtranscript) - Specify an amount of messages and it will return a discord chat template with messages, acts like a transcript.
 -   [timeout](https://www.npmjs.com/package/reconlx#timeout) - Makes it easier to delete messages according to your needs
 -   [chatBot](https://www.npmjs.com/package/reconlx#chatbot) - Replies to your messages in discord.
 -   [hangman](https://www.npmjs.com/package/reconlx#hangman) - Hangman game now playable in discord.
 -   [tictactoe](https://www.npmjs.com/package/reconlx#tictactoe) - TicTacToe game now playable in discord.
 -   [GiveawayClient](https://www.npmjs.com/package/reconlx#giveawayclient) - Giveaway Client, easy way to manage your giveaways
+-   [SnakeCord](https://npm.im/snakecord) - Snakecord with some minor error fixes as the mantainer isn't reading prs.

 ## ✈ Importing